samee99/samee99.github.io/blog/blogs/new_education.md

 to identify mistakes.
 This shift should propel us to rethink how to build a digital education institution of the future and here is an attempt to do just that.

-To contextualize what we are talking about, we are going to use the framework of a communication system to help visualize what education looks like today and then extrapolate this analogy to build the new education system we would like.
+To contextualize what we are talking about, I am going to use the framework of a communication system to help visualize what education looks like today and then extrapolate this analogy to build the new education system we would like.

 <img width="802" alt="image" src="https://github.com/samee99/samee99.github.io/assets/53830393/f9b2256c-f77b-42cc-9ca9-14e3342033f6">

 To teach you need content (information) and a teacher.
 To assess whether the information was transferred you need a test.